Dr-Dart/user-module-sample-2d-vision-s/README.md

 * You can add these command blocks to your task list to set up Shoot Pose, Vision Pose, and Picking Pose.
 * Obtain 2D Pose through the Detection User Command.
 * When the task is executed, the 2D Pose can be utilized in other commands.
+* Try using the attached Task Editor sample file by importing it into the Task editor module.
+* Detection result can be used for other movel.

 ## *Limitations*
-#### The current sample of EAP version has the following limitations however We will update the Task Editor soon and redistribute it to the Dart-Store.
+#### The current sample version has the following limitations.
+**[UserCommand in Task Editor]**
+<br>- The modification and saving of values in the property window of the twodimensional drl User Command is temporarily stored in the twodimensional sample module db.
+All twodimensional drl commands in the task editor share the same stored data.
+<br>- Before using the threedimensional_drl User Command, vision.module.twodimensional needs to be executed once for temporary db creation.
+<br>- Future enhancements to the task editor are independent of the vision module, so check with your Dart suite manager.

 ### 1. [Sensopart Vision Sample Module]
 - Please refer to the Dart-developer site and Dart-API documentation for information on the APIs and code usage used in this module.
- - A Sensopart Visor camera is required, and for instructions on setting up the camera and downloading the software, please refer to the Sensopart website: https://www.sensopart.com/ko/service/downloads/143-documentation-for-visor/
+ - A Sensopart Visor camera is required, and for instructions on setting up the camera and downloading the software, please refer to the Sensopart website: https://www.sensopart.com/ko/service/downloads/143-documentation-for-vision.module.twodimensional/
  - Referring to the Sensopart manual and to briefly explain, you need to set up Sensopart's software, Senso Config, as follows:
     + Job Settings :
         1. Press 'New' to create a job.